AElfProject/aelf-playground/README.md

 # aelf Playground

+> [!CAUTION]
-**⚠️ THIS REPO IS DEPRECIATED.
+> THIS REPO IS DEPRECIATED.
 Please see https://github.com/AElfProject/aelf-playground-next for the new version.

 aelf Playground allows you to quickly develop, deploy and test [aelf](https://docs.aelf.com) smart contracts from browsers.